 For the most part, Google Photos will be the same for children as it is for adults.
-There are only a few things that are different for children under 13 (or the applicable age in your country):
+There are only a few things that are different for children under 13 (or the applicable age in your country).
+For example:

 - Parents can turn off sharing from within Google Photos.

 - Important: This setting is not available for users who have added supervision to their account.